 Want to know more about applying for a student immigration card once you’ve arrived in Ireland?
-All students from outside the EU must register in person at the Garda National Immigration Bureau (GNIB) and in this blog William Dobie, our Canadian and IT Blanchardstown Ambassador, tells you what to expect and what you need to bring…
+All students from outside the EU must register in person at the Garda National Immigration Bureau (GNIB) and in this blog William Dobie, our Canadian and TU Dublin Blanchardstown Campus (formerly IT Blanchardstown) Ambassador, tells you what to expect and what you need to bring…

 After three full months of studying in Ireland, I couldn’t be happier.
 The staff, students and people in the Irish community are all fantastic.
 But before all the fun and studying begins you have to get here and confirm you can stay here.
 This means getting through all the legal paper work.
 Don’t worry, coming from Canada, not much has to be done before you get here around visas, it all is completed during your first few weeks of study.